 Start by beating 6 eggs and 1 cup of sugar with an electric mixer at high speed for about 5 minutes.
 It should be pale in color like this when you're done.
 Then you add vanilla, cocoa powder and a mixture of melted chocolate and butter.
 Mix until combined.

-In the meantime, back to the recipe.
-This was the first time I used a silicone cake pan and I love it!
-The cake baked evenly and it came out of the pan so easily.
-You will need 3 (8″) cake pans for this recipe.
+This was the first time I used silicone cake pans and I love them!
+The cakes baked evenly and came out of the pan so easily.
+You will need 3 (8") cake pans for this recipe.
 Spray the pans with non-stick cooking spray, then divide the batter evenly into the 3 prepared pans.
 Bake the cakes at 350°F for 20-25 minutes.
 Let cool.

 Make your mint buttercream (recipe follows) and spread a healthy amount between each layer.
 (I just said the word healthy and buttercream in the same sentence.
 Ha!
 Everything in moderation, people.)